Veriqloud/kiwi_fpga/README.md

 make_wrapper -files [get_files Bob_top.bd] -top -import
 save_bd_design
 ```
+After design is validated, succeed to create the wrapper, you can generate bitstream.
 ## Create TCL scripts (Optional)
 This is my flow to create the Tcl scripts.
-I want to separate project and block design so vivado won't copy the sources to local vivado project
+I want to separate project and block design so vivado won't copy the sources to local vivado project.
 ### Create project.tcl
 File -> Project -> Write Tcl
 Check in 2 options: